Ballmastrz: 9009

 Ballmastrz: 9009 (ボールマスターズ: 9009) is an adult animated sitcom created by Christy Karacas for Cartoon Network's nighttime programming block Adult Swim.
-The series stars actress Natasha Lyonne as the voice of Gaz Digzy, an athletic superstar in a dystopian future where humanity is satiated by a violent sport simply known as "The Game".
+The series stars actress Natasha Lyonne as the voice of Gaz Digzy, a mixed race athletic superstar in a dystopian future where humanity is satiated by a violent sport simply known as "The Game".
 The series is characterized by anime-style iconography, dark humor, and shock value.

 The show premiered on April 9, 2018.
 In July 2019, the show was renewed for a second season, which premiered on February 24, 2020.
 A special titled Ballmastrz: Rubicon aired on February 20, 2023.
 The special has a substantially higher quality animation style than the series, due to Studio 4°C's involvement; it is meant to serve as a fork possibly leading to future seasons.
 As of October 2023, no new episodes are in development at Adult Swim, though plans may change in the future.